6 biggest pitfalls for investors

 5. There's safety in numbers ... right?
 Herding bias

 What it is: We humans tend to follow the crowd, saving time and mental energy by doing what people around us do.

 How it plays out: Multiple people in your life start talking about a particular investment.
 You figure if it's that popular, it must be worth buying.

 The problem: The crowd is often wrong.
-When it is, the repercussions can be costly: Think internet stocks in 2001 and Bitcoin in 2018.
+When it is, the repercussions can be costly: Think internet stocks in 2001.

 How to prevent it: Rather than following the crowd, focus on developing an investment plan that's right for you.
 That means a plan that takes into account your individual goals, situation, and time horizon—and one that's diversified.
 Diversification doesn't mean you won't ever lose money.
 But owning a mix of investments can help reduce the risk.
 That way if some investments drop, others may rise, helping you reach your goals.

 What it is: People tend to be more comfortable with things that are predictable and shy away from uncertainty.

 How it plays out: You might be tempted to load up on investments that offer predictable returns—like money market funds or bonds with a fixed rate of return, versus a growth stock with no dividend and uncertain returns.